justsudoit/Rigged-From-The-Start/README.md

 ### Stock Game

 **Rigged From The Start** utilizes a Wabbajack technology called Stock Game.
 What this essentially does is create a copy of your New Vegas installation within the installation location of the list.
 This enables greater compatibility with other mod-lists.
-You can find this folder in your installation directory, it is called **\[NoDelete\] Stock Game**
+You can find this folder in your installation directory (aka modlist folder), it is called **\[NoDelete\] Stock Game**

 **Before running Mod Organizer, you MUST perform these steps**
 1. Navigate to your game installation folder (where you installed the game through Steam or GOG)